Home page Site search Site index

 Some years ago the film His Land was being used in an evangelistic thrust in Sicily, that island "football" off the boot-shaped Italian peninsula.
 This film, produced by the Billy Graham Evangelistic Association, portrayed the land and people of Israel in the light of biblical history, with a particular emphasis on divine prophecies.

-At the conclusion of the film showing in Sicily, some left-wing radicals stood up and began accusing the church group of being CIA agents who were saying the modern state of Israel was "untouchable" because it is under special, divine protection.
+At the conclusion of one film showing in Sicily, some left-wing radicals stood up and began loudly accusing the church group of being CIA agents who were saying the modern state of Israel was "untouchable" because it is under special, divine protection.

 That's an absurd accusation, of course.
-There is something special about God's people, of course, but it's not because of a CIA plot.
-It's because of a day in the Sinai when Israel took her marriage vows to the Lord (vows that binds even us today as the spiritual ancestors of that people of God).1
+There is something special about God's people, of course, but it's not because of a Central Intelligence Agency plot.
+It's because God called His people out of Egypt and then on a special day in the Sinai Israel took her marriage vows to the Lord (vows that the New Testament says binds even us today as the spiritual ancestors of that people of God).1

 To be sure, the Sinai event wasn't called a marriage ceremony.
 But the covenant between God and Israel at Mount Sinai was almost immediately identified by Moses as a kind of marriage covenant.
+It is clear from the Exodus 10 events that God wanted His people to set themselves apart only for Him.
 Later in the book of Exodus, Moses refers to the People of God's unfaithfulness to the covenant agreement as "whoring" (KJV) or "prostituting" (NIV).2

 That's strong language.
 But it is a theme repeated in the Old Testament by prophets such as Ezekiel and Hosea.
 The use of figures of speech drawn from the man-woman relationship indicates the kind of exclusive relationship God wants with His people, including us today.